noob-hu-yaar/Rolling-Dice/README.md

 # Rolling Dice
-> **This is a simple rolling dice app, built with the intention of applying and learning things like Animation, splash screen, app icon etc. in Flutter UI development.**<p></p>
+> **This is a simple rolling dice app, built with the intention of applying and learning things like basic Animation, splash screen, app icon etc. in Flutter UI development.**<p></p>
 > **Flutter made Apps are cross-platform, and uses *Dart Language* as the base language.**

 ## Features